cgwire/js-3d-model-viewer/README.md

-# Javascript 3D Model player
+# Javascript 3D Model Viewer

 A web player to display 3D models in the browser.